About Schmidt

-About Schmidt is a 2002 American comedy-drama film co-written and directed by Alexander Payne and starring Jack Nicholson in the title role.
+About Schmidt is a 2002 American comedy drama film co-written and directed by Alexander Payne and starring Jack Nicholson in the title role.
 The film also stars Hope Davis, Dermot Mulroney, and Kathy Bates.
-It is loosely based on the 1996 novel of the same title by Louis Begley.
-About Schmidt was theatrically released on December 13, 2002, by New Line Cinema.
-The film was both a commercial and critical success, earning $105.8 million on a $30 million budget.
+It is loosely based on the 1996 novel of the same name by Louis Begley.
+After it was released in theaters by New Line Cinema on December 13, 2002, the film enjoyed both critical and commercial success, earning $105.8 million on a $30 million budget.

 Plot

 Warren Schmidt is retiring from his position as an actuary with Woodmen of the World, a life insurance company in Omaha, Nebraska.
-After a retirement dinner, Schmidt finds it hard to adjust to his new life, feeling useless.
+After a retirement dinner, he finds it hard to adjust to his new life, feeling useless.

-Warren sees a television advertisement about a foster program for African children, Plan USA, and decides to sponsor a child.
-He soon receives an information package with a photo of his foster child, a small Tanzanian boy named Ndugu Umbo, to whom he relates his life in a series of candid, rambling letters.
+Schmidt sees a television advertisement about a foster program for African children, Childreach, and decides to sponsor a child.
+He soon receives an information package with a photo of his foster child, a small Tanzanian boy named Ndugu Umbo, to whom he relates his life in a series of letters.

 Schmidt visits his young successor at the life insurance company to offer his help, but he is politely declined.
-As he leaves the building, Schmidt sees the contents and files of his office, his entire career, set out for the garbage.
+As he leaves the building, he sees the contents and files of his office set out for the garbage.
 He describes to Ndugu his longtime alienation from Helen, his wife, who dies from a blood clot in her brain just after their purchase of a Winnebago Adventurer motor home.

 Jeannie, their daughter, and her fiancé, Randall Hertzel, a waterbed salesman, arrive from Denver.
-Consoling him at the funeral, she later berates him for taking his wife for granted, refusing to fully pay for the Winnebago (he wanted the cheaper model) and getting her a cheap casket.
+Consoling him at the funeral, she later berates him for taking his wife for granted, refusing to fully pay for the Winnebago, and getting her a cheap casket.
 He asks her to move back to take care of him, but she refuses.
 Meanwhile, Randall tries to rope him into a pyramid scheme.

-Schmidt feels his daughter could do better than Randall.
-After they leave, Schmidt is overcome by loneliness.
-He stops showering, sleeps in front of the television, and goes shopping with a coat over pajamas to load up on frozen foods.
-When he discovers hidden love letters disclosing Helen's long-ago affair with Ray, a mutual friend, Schmidt collects all her possessions and dumps them unceremoniously next to a clothing donations bin.
+Schmidt feels that his daughter could do better than Randall.
+After they leave, he is overcome by loneliness.
+When he discovers hidden love letters disclosing Helen's long-ago affair with Ray, a mutual friend, Schmidt collects all her possessions and dumps them next to a clothing donations bin.
 He then confronts Ray for his betrayal.

 Deciding to take a journey in the new Winnebago to visit his daughter and convince her not to marry Randall, he tells her he is coming early for the wedding.
-She makes it clear she does not want him there until right before the ceremony, so Schmidt visits places from his past, including his college campus and fraternity at University of Kansas and his hometown in Holdrege, Nebraska.
-His childhood home is now a tire shop.
+She makes it clear she does not want him there until right before the ceremony, so Schmidt visits places from his past.